 We experienced some video or sound quality issues - is that due to Power Diary?

 No, this is most likely due to your internet connection or the internet connection of your client.
-Once a Telehealth session has started the video and sound is streamed peer-to-peer, i.e. browser-to-browser.
+Once a Telehealth session has started the video and sound are streamed peer-to-peer, i.e. browser-to-browser.
 The content does not pass through Power Diary's servers or network in any way.
 This is a security and privacy requirement of Telehealth.

 I plugged my headphones in during the call, but they didn't work.